-It is easy to open Edelweiss Community from any page in Edelweiss+ by clicking on the Edelweiss Community icon on the upper left corner of your screen:
+It is easy to open Edelweiss Community from any page in Edelweiss by clicking on the Edelweiss Community (snowflake) icon on the upper left corner of your screen:

 Your Community homepage gives you a snapshot of all the activity taking place across your different communities.
-To join a Community that you’d like navigate to the Communities lane on the left-hand side:
+To join a Community, navigate to the Communities lane on the left-hand side:

-There, you will see all of the Communities to which you belong as well as those available to join.
-Join by simply clicking on the icon:
+Here, you will see all of the Communities to which you belong as well as those available to join.
+Join by simply clicking on the “arrow” icon:

 Collaborative Title Lists

-Once you’ve joined a Community, you’ll be able to collaborate with other users on Wish Lists for authors and books:
+Once you’ve joined a Community, you’ll be able to work together with other users on Collaborative Lists:

-Collaborative lists allow Community members to nominate titles in certain topic areas and provide feedback on others’ suggestions, upvoting their favorites and downvoting others.
+Collaborative lists allow Community members to nominate titles in certain topic / subject areas and provide feedback on other member suggestions, upvoting their favorites and downvoting others.
 To view a collaborative list, just click on it!

-At the top of the list, you’ll see a description of its topic as well as a summary of list activity and the jacket covers of each nominated book.
-Underneath that, you’ll see the books ranked from highest to lowest, depending on the number of Community member votes.
+At the top of the list, you’ll see a description of its topic, a summary of list activity, and the jacket covers of each nominated book.
+Below that, you’ll see the books ranked from highest to lowest, depending on the number of Community member votes.

 Do you think a title is missing from these lists?
 Click Add Title(s) and then search for the title or add the ISBN.
+Make sure your “View Mode” is set to Interactive.
 You can even add multiple titles at once by adding a list of ISBNs!

-You can also have conversations with other users in the Edelweiss Bookfest Community.
+You can also have conversations with other users in Communities.
 You can find the Community’s conversations on the upper left-hand side of the Community Hub: